 Available in 2, 4, and 5TB sizes.
 Speedy performance.
 Sturdy and stylish metal case.
 PC-compatible.
 Lightweight and portable.
 Easily stores hundreds of games.

 Its LED indicator light is annoyingly bright if you enjoy playing in the dark.

-The Xbox One is one of the most powerful gaming systems on Earth: it plays cutting-edge triple-A titles, streams every different kind of media you can think of, and it’s got a 4K Blu-ray player inside.
-There’s only one catch: every Xbox One comes with a limited amount of file storage, and you must install every game you want to play.
+The Xbox One is one of the most powerful gaming systems on Earth.
+Depending on the model, it plays cutting-edge triple-A titles, streams every different kind of media you can think of, and it’s got a 4K Blu-ray player inside.
+Though some models come with more storage than others, every Xbox One comes with a limited amount of file storage, and you must install every game you want to play.
 Game files can be huge, so the storage space goes fast.